GST – Advantages & Disadvantages Detail

 The Goods and Services Tax (GST) replaces various indirect taxes levied by the Centre and States such as excise, VAT, and service tax.

-On goods and services sold in the country.
 Every year on July 1st, GST Day: Let us take a look back at how GST has performed over the last year.
 Every reform has benefits and drawbacks.
-In this post, we shall discuss the benefits and drawbacks of the GST bill.
+In this post, we shall discuss the GST Benefits and drawbacks of the GST bill.

 Advantages of GST